DockBoss/Execution-API-Spec/spec/spec-considerations.md

   * returns null when in situations above and when the given index is out of range
     * I do think this is should error, because that index will never exist in the requested finalized block.
 Where I understand the hash's might one day be valid

+## eth_feeHistory
+* fee history allows you to enter the same percentile multiply times and it will return it more than once.
+  * I don't see this causing many issues
+    * Though if a user was using eth_feeHistory for recording some fee statistics, a simple user mistake could skew the results without the user knowing what they did.

 ## Filters
 In theory you can delete filters other people generated and are currently using, right? how long is the timeout?
 I looked for the implementation and I thought it was a globally incremented int is that true?